AugustMiller/lonetosh/Readme.md

 NVMe storage is impressive.
 Although the first 660p failed after about a year (likely a combination of heavy use and the silicon lottery), I'm still super impressed with the speed.

+The Gigabyte Z370n is special, because it has an onboard HDMI 2.0 port, which is a requirement for 4K@60Hz video output—or in this case, 3840x1600 on a Dell U3818W.